zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

         // other configuration
     });

+> Using virtual scrolling together with grouping, hierarchy, batch editing and inline editing is not recommended.

 ### Selection

 Selection can be enabled in the grid simply by setting the `selectable` option to `true`.